 As for cost, you can expect the sample and shipping to run you approximately $50-$100.

-And when you receive your sample, be sure to look it over and inspect it for any issues.
+When you receive your sample, be sure to look it over and inspect it for any issues.
 Then, if you like it, make sure you communicate that the end product needs to be exactly the same as the sample you received.

 If changes need to be made, communicate those as well.
 (You may need to order a second sample if you require too many changes.)